Discover the Different Types of IP Addresses and What they are Used for

 Private IP Addresses

 As the industry of IoT (Internet of Things) expands, more and more smart devices are joining your home network.
-With things like smart refrigerators, smart microwave, and even smart toasters all needing a Wi-Fi connection, your router needs a way to differentiate between all these devices.
+With things like smart refrigerators, smart microwaves, and even smart toasters all needing a Wi-Fi connection, your router needs a way to differentiate between all these devices.

 These IoT devices along with the regular PCs, laptops, tablets, and phones all have a private IP address assigned to each one of them.
 The router uses this private IP to recognize which device needs to be serviced.
 This also extends to most Bluetooth devices as well.

 Of course, there is a way to check what is a device’s private IP address and in most cases, a way to change it.
-These types of IPs, however, are seldom used by a person and are mostly only needed for use by the router, thus you don’t really need to know what private IP address each item has.
+These types of IPs, however, are seldom used by a person and are mostly only needed for use by the router, thus you do not really need to know what private IP address each item has.